CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/getting-started.md

 ## Exercise 1: Log in to Azure Portal

-1. In the JumpVM, double click on the **Azure portal** shortcut on the desktop.
+1. In the JumpVM, double-click on the **Azure portal** shortcut on the desktop.

    ![azure portal.](media/gs3.png)